When 'spoiled' Torontonians lost twice-a-week garbage pickup

 Despite the cost savings, many residents believed the solution simply stank.

-Like the cardigan-wearing man who became irate when a garbage worker would not take his yard waste because it was the wrong day for that kind of material.
+Like the cardigan-wearing man who became irate when a garbage worker would not take his yard waste because it was not the collection day for that kind of material.

 The man, who threw his yard waste onto the garbage truck himself, told CBC that he blamed the management at city hall.